OntimizeWeb/docs/_o_table_components/210-o-table.renderers.md

 ```

 <div style="font-size:15px;" markdown="1">
- * *init(parameters: any)*: used for initialization from OTableColumn in default renderers (passing o-table-column attributes to renderer).
-It is not necesary to implement in the new renderers, initialization should be done in constructor or in ngOnInit method.
+ * *init(parameters: any)*: used for initialization from OTableColumn in default
+ renderers (passing *o-table-column* attributes to renderer).
+ It is not necesary to implement in the renderers, initialization should be done in
+ constructor or in *ngOnInit* method.
  * *render(data: any): string*: code for rendering received data.
  * *handleCreatedCell(cellElement: any, rowData: any)*: this method receives cell HTML code.
-Useful for registering event listeners over cell code.
+ Useful for registering event listeners over that code.
 </div>

 For example: *movement-types-cell-renderer.component.ts*